 That’s why Consumer Cellular’s pricing philosophy mainly caters to an older audience who often overpay for data or want to avoid predatory contacts.

-The company offers five plans, and each comes with unlimited text and calls.
+At the time of writing, the company offers six plans, and each comes with unlimited text and calls.
 The only difference is in the amount of available data (and the price):

 The price is lower for multiple phone lines.
 AARP members receive a discount, paying 5% less per month.